-6.30.
+6.29.
 Where it is decided by the Designated Person for Safeguarding for the service that a safeguarding referral should be made, the information of concern obtained from or about a child must always be shared by telephone with the Children's Social Care service where the child resides.
 It is highly preferable for referrals to be made before late afternoon as this will permit investigation agencies to plan an investigation for the same working day and therefore minimise the risk of further abuse

-- 6.31.
+- 6.30.
 When contacting the local Children's Social Care service the referrer should always have the opportunity to discuss the referral with a qualified Social Worker.
 In some areas the referral will be made via a Multi-Agency Safeguarding Hub (MASH) who will assess the information provided and reach a decision about an appropriate response to the concerns.
 In either situation, by the end of the conversation, the referrer should be clear about the proposed initial course of action, timeframes and who will be taking the actions.
-This information should be recorded in the child's file by Coram staff. - Authority to that which is responsible for her or his care, the referral should be made by Coram Group staff both to the Local Authority that holds responsibility for the child (the 'home' Authority) and to the Authority where the child currently lives, with a request to both that Coram Group staff be advised as to which will take the lead for assessment or investigation.
-The 'home' Authority maintains responsibility for the child, even when they are living in a different authority area. - Authority within 48 hours from the point of telephone referral.
+This information should be recorded in the child's file by Coram staff. - 6.31.
+Where a child is in care or otherwise Looked After and is living in a different Local Authority to that which is responsible for her or his care, the referral should be made by Coram Group staff both to the Local Authority that holds responsibility for the child (the 'home' Authority) and to the Authority where the child currently lives, with a request to both that Coram Group staff be advised as to which will take the lead for assessment or investigation.
+The 'home' Authority maintains responsibility for the child, even when they are living in a different authority area. - 6.32.
+The referral information should then be followed up in writing to the Local Authority within 48 hours from the point of telephone referral.
 Most Local Authorities have a standard multi-agency referral form to aid such written referrals and Coram Group staff should use this wherever possible.
-Alternatively where a local authority will accept a referral in another written format the completed Safeguarding Alert Reporting form could be submitted provided it is appropriately and comprehensively completed by the Coram member of staff and signed off by the line manager (refer to paragraph 7.16 of these procedures).
+Alternatively, where a local authority will accept a referral in another written format the completed Coram Safeguarding Alert Reporting Form could be submitted provided it is appropriately and comprehensively completed by the Coram member of staff and signed off by the line manager (refer to paragraph 7.16 of these procedures).
 The Local Authority services should acknowledge receipt of this referral and provide advice on their decision about the type of response that will be required to meet the needs of the child, within one working day.
 If acknowledgement has not been received within three working days, the Local Authority Children's Social Care services should be contacted again to ensure that the referral is receiving attention and to seek their decision and plan in response to the concerns shared.
 (NB this is a requirement of government guidance, "Working Together to Safeguard Children" DfE, 2018 for feedback to be given to referrers on the next course of action).
 If Coram Group staff do not agree with the decision reached by the Local Authority in response to the referral information shared, the Designated Person should decide if a Line Manager should escalate the concern to a Local Authority Line Manager or the Designated Person for Safeguarding for that service and discuss their concerns directly with a Local Authority Service Manager or equivalent.
 Coram should continue to escalate concerns until they are satisfied with the proposed course of action.
 Coram has an escalation policy which forms part of these procedures and can be found in Section 21.